LaunchPadLab/lp-utils/docs.md

 For the renderWhen param, types include:

--   String - Returns true when passed in name of a prop value is defined, not equal to 'loading', and when the prop value for the passed in name is equivalent to any passed in prop value
+-   String - The name of a prop to wait for.
+When the prop is defined and not equal to 'loading', the component will render.
--   Function - Returns value when function is invoked that returns true
+-   Function - A function that recieves the component props and returns a boolean.
+When it returns true, the component will render.
--   Object - Returns true when all values in a props object are defined and when values are equivalent to any specific passed in prop value
+-   Object - An object where the keys are prop names and the values are expected values.
+When the prop values are equal to the expected values, the component will render.

 **Parameters**

--   `renderWhen` **([String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) \| [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object))** Returns true when the wrapped component may render.
-Will be passed the current props.
+-   `renderWhen` **([String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) \| [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object))** A rule indicating when the wrapped component may render.
 -   `LoadingComponent` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)?** A component to render during the loading state, will be passed the current props.
 If not provided, `<p>Loading...</p>` will be rendered. (optional, default `null`)

 **Examples**